The Future is Green

 Your Booking Requirements

 As a requirement of our funder, you will need to complete paperwork and eligibility checks before we can confirm your fully funded place on the course.
-This includes completing an Individual Registration Form and providing ID to confirm your right to live and work in the UK.
+This includes completing an Individual Registration Form and providing ID to confirm your age and your right to live and work in the UK.
 If you do not complete these requirements your application for the course may be rejected.

 We will send all relevant information primarily via email to the email address provided on the booking form.
 If alternative details are received after the booking form has been submitted, they will supersede the original details and all future correspondence will be sent to the new address.